What Comes Next

 What exists today

-Units on the ATS are book entries maintained by Vex Registry, an SEC-registered transfer agent.
+Units on the ATS are book entries maintained by Vex Registry, an SEC registered transfer agent.
 Cash moves via Solana USDC and Mercury wire.
 Settlement happens at the transfer agent level.
 Every trade is a real transfer of ownership recorded in the authoritative ledger.

 graph LR